 Students pursuing medical laboratory science should have an interest and aptitude in the sciences, particularly chemistry and biology.
-Laboratory work plays a vital role in the daily routine of the medical laboratory scientist and, while direct patient contact is limited, these individuals enjoy being a part of the support staff that provides the physician with information crucial to the diagnosis of the patient's medical problem.
+Laboratory work plays a vital role in the daily routine of the medical laboratory scientist, and while direct patient contact is limited, these individuals enjoy being a part of the healthcare team that provides the physician with information crucial to the diagnosis and treatment of the patient's medical problem.
 Students who become certified Medical Laboratory Scientists find employment throughout the United States.

 According to the U.S. Dept. of Labor Bureau of Labor Statistics , "employment of medical laboratory workers is expected to grow faster than average for all occupations through 2018, as the volume of lab tests continues to increase with both population growth and the development of new tests."
 Mean annual earnings is $58,640 (www.bls.gov; "National Occupational Wage Estimates", May 2012).